 - Offering to help

-Given that there are million tools out there, it is critical for remote teams to understand beforehand where to find the information they are going to need, which platforms they are going to use, how they can use them, how they are going to communicate with their colleagues, and how do they know what other people in the organisation are doing.
-Outlining that from the beginning will save you a lot of time and will also help the team members to be comfortable on their daily tasks, when working with other members of the organisation and ultimately building trust because of the clarity.
+Given that there are a million tools out there, it is critical for remote teams to understand beforehand where to find the information they are going to need, which platforms they are going to use, how they can use them, how they are going to communicate with their colleagues, and how do they know what other people in the organisation are doing.
+Outlining that from the beginning will save you a lot of time and will also help the team members to be comfortable with their daily tasks when working with other members of the organisation and ultimately build trust because of the clarity.

-In the virtual space we have different ways of building trust, different ways of giving feedback and the structure of our workdays may change, so leaders need to recognise that this is a new way of working and support people in their virtual realities.
+In the virtual space, we have different ways of building trust, and different ways of giving feedback and the structure of our workdays may change, so leaders need to recognise that this is a new way of working and supporting people in their virtual realities.